-I completed my bachelor of science, master of science, and doctor of philosophy at the St. George campus of University of Toronto.
-All my degrees are in electrical and computer engineering.
+By some miracle I ended up in Toronto where I completed my bachelor of science, master of science, and doctor of philosophy at the St. George campus of University of Toronto.
+All my degrees are in electrical and computer engineering (ECE).

-I am someone who is interested in all aspects of technology, particularly those that mesh well with mathematics.
-During my undergrad I have participated in various research projects in the field of power engineering, robotics, signal processing.
-My interest eventually carried me to systems control engineering, a field broad enough to allow me to explore whatever happens to pique my interest.
+I am someone who is interested in all aspects of technology and science, particularly those that can be neatly explained with mathematics.
+I always felt that mathematics allowed me to have something to think about even when I do not have a computer by my side.
+My interest eventually carried me to control engineering, a field broad enough to allow me to explore whatever happens to pique my interest.
+One secret benefit of control engineering is that you can do almost everything, just a little bit.

 B. Gao and L. Pavel, “Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting,” in in IEEE Transactions on Automatic Control, vol. 69, no. 4, pp. 2143-2157, April 2024.